Jeep7654/ProfessionalPracTask2021/README.md

 #### Principle 3 - Collection of information from subject

-Question 1: How do we collect personal information from the user?
+Question 1: How do we collect personal information from the subject?
-- [ ] Users can personally input their information
+- [ ] Subject can personally input the information that they can / want to provide
-- [ ] Users send verified and needed documents such as certified copy of documents done by a JP
+- [ ] Subject send verified and needed documents such as certified copy of documents done by a JP

-Question 2:
+Question 2: How

 #### Principle 7 - Correction of personal information